Home

 If you’ve left it a little late, don’t worry!
 The most important thing is to get started.
 The sooner you start, the better.

-One of the best ways to help you recover is a well-structured, progressive high-load strengthening program.
+One of the best ways to help you recover is a well-structured, progressive strengthening program.

 Exakt Health is here to help.
-The app takes you through the plantar fascia rehabilitation program step by step and enables you to get back to running.
-It also helps keep you running pain-free in the future.
+The app takes you through the plantar fascia rehabilitation program step by step, adjusting the intensity according to your feedback and stage of healing.

 Kim Van Deventer